How to Build a DIY Walk in Cooler With a Floor

 Your box should look similar to this:

 Step 4: Assemble your first ceiling panel.
 Start by aligning the end ceiling panel with the corners of the wall panels.
-The tongue and groove method will hold the ceiling panel in place.
+The tongue-n-groove will hold the ceiling panel in place.

 Step 5: Once the first ceiling panel is in place, continue assembling wall panels on each side of the box as per your assembly drawing.